The Turkish Van is a longhair breed with a bushy tail. This cat loves the water, and is surprisingly low maintenance.

 Some references state that if you have other pets, you may not want to add a Van to your household.
 Although each cat is different, these cats often don't always get along well with dogs or even other cats.

-According to the Swimming Cats website, however, they have placed Vans in households with many other pets.
-So, the key here may be that since Vans like to be the top cat, you may have trouble with another animal that also wants to be dominant.
+The key here may be that since Vans like to be the top cat, you may have trouble with another animal that also wants to be dominant.
 Still, proper introductions often go a long way to mending relationship issues before they even start.

 It's been said also that this breed may not be the ideal choice for families, as the Van is not interested in riding in doll carriages or being dressed up for tea parties.
 You might try a more pliable breed for that, perhaps a Ragdoll.
 Keep in mind that most cats probably won't put up with that nonsense anyway.
 They are far too dignified!